 Frequently Asked Questions

-These programs are suitable for all levels of students, from beginning herbalists to intermediate and advanced, including:
+The Foundations Program is suitable for all levels of students, from beginning herbalists to intermediate and advanced, including:

 •Those who are interested in fostering and deepening a relationship with plants.